shanmukh2607/upconv/README.md

 # upconv

-Upconv.c has the code for upconvolution computation (Needs to be simulated)
+[upconv.c]/(upconv/upconv.c) has the code for upconvolution computation (Needs to be simulated)

-Conv2d.c has the code for pure convolution only (independent file), no need for simulation.
+[conv2d.c]/(upconv/conv2d.c) has the code for pure convolution only (independent file), no need for simulation.

-Remaining files are either data files or c files used for porting code with FILE IO.
+Remaining files are either data files or misc.
+C files.
+(Can ignore)